ofirisreal/task-manager/README.md

 This project is licensed under the MIT License.

-### Step 4: Upload the `README.md` File to GitHub
-1. **Add the `README.md` file to the repository**:

-   git add README.md

-    Commit the changes:

-    git commit -m "Add README.md"

-    Push the changes to the remote repository:

-   git push

 ### To connect to the website go to http://localhost:3000/

 ### Pictures :